kenweechin/recipe-app/README.md

 * Search for the repository you wish to deploy from
 * Enable automatic deploy
 * Set environment in Heroku App
-    * Go to settings, then click on reveal config vars
+    * Go to Settings, then click on reveal config vars
-    * Enter your key value pairs as per your env.py file (without the inverted commas)
+    * Enter your key-value pairs as per your env.py file (without the inverted commas)

 # **Credits**